 So iatrosedation was good to learn.
 Technology can sometimes be useful.
 Having a great nurse is very important, you need a really good nurse who thinks the same way as you do… Courses are wonderful but they are few and far between in this particular area.
 I did this hypnosis diploma and ended up not being that impressed with hypnosis.

 But I think the basics behind it, the way you talk to people and use your voice and that sort of thing is good.
-So I take parts of it but not all of it, and as I say that slight dishonesty worries me a bit.
+So I take parts of it but not all of it.

 Even though I’m slightly unconvinced about the powers of hypnosis, I have to say there is a hypnotherapist local to me in Hertfordshire who has helped two of my patients with a severe gagging problem in just a handful of visits.
 Honestly, I would not have believed it if I had not seen the results with my own eyes.